Advancing the unification of probability, curvature, and quantum emergence through Entanglement Compression Theory (ECT).

 The Theory of Derived Probability and Entanglement Compression

-AIPR Structural Score 43.75 / 55
+AIPR Structural Score 52.50 / 55

 Structural audit based on the MEALS framework (Mathematical Formalism, Equation Integrity, Assumption Clarity, Logical Traceability, and Scope Coverage).

-Filename evaluated: Zenodo v9; Author manuscript PDF
+Filename evaluated: Author manuscript (PDF)

 Conceptual Summary